scm-manager/scm-manager/docs/v2/logging.md

 ## Configuration

-The logging behaviour of SCM-Manager can be configured via a xml find.
+The logging behaviour of SCM-Manager can be configured via a xml file.
 The syntax and properties can be found [here](http://logback.qos.ch/manual/configuration.html).
 The location of the file depends also on the type of installation.